 Q. Is Witchcraft a “cult”?

-No. A cult is generally taken as a gathering of people who owe blind allegiance to one charismatic leader who ostensibly represents “truth”.
+No. A cult is generally taken as a gathering of people who owe blind allegiance to one charismatic leader who ostensibly represents “truth.”
 They indulge in “extravagant homage or adoration” (Webster’s Dictionary), usually of their leader, thus trading the ability to think for themselves for “salvation” and a sense of belonging.
 This is the antithesis of the Witchcraft experience.
 Most Witches come to the Craft through reading and communing with nature and later finding like-minded groups.
 Witches tend to be highly individualistic.

-Q. Do Witches have a “Bible”?
+Q. Do Witches have a “Bible?”

 No. A bible is supposedly the word of a deity revealed through a prophet, or more generally, “a book containing the sacred writings of any religion” (Webster’s Dictionary).
 Witchcraft is a Pagan folk-religion of personal experience rather than transmitted revelation.
 A Witch may keep a “Book of Shadows” which is more like an individual’s workbook or journal — meaningful to the person who keeps it — containing rituals, discoveries, spells, poetry, herb lore, etc. Covens may keep a similar group book.
-There is no one document taken by all Wiccans as authoritative, as in Judaism, Christianity, or Islam.
+There is no one document taken by all Wiccans as authoritative, as there is in Judaism, Christianity, or Islam.

 Q. Do Witches cast spells?